voer-platform/Python-JOD/jodconverter-webapp-build/README.txt

 ########### Startup and Shutdown of JOD ###########

 Startup and shutdown scripts are also included in the root directory.
 Please use them to startup and shutdown JOD after installation.

+########### TROUBLESHOOTING ###########

+- You may have to install maven to run ./install.sh.
+This install script uses maven to build jodconverter-webaap.
+  Example to install maven on ubuntu:

+    $ sudo apt-get install maven2

+- To have JODConverter and maven work, you should have Oracle Sun JDK installed instead of OpenJDK.
+  Example to install Oracle Sun JDK on ubuntu:

+    $ sudo apt-get install python-software-properties
+    $ sudo add-apt-repository ppa:webupd8team/java
+    $ sudo apt-get update
+    $ sudo apt-get install oracle-java7-installer

+- You may need to run install.sh and startup.sh with sudo -E to include your custom environment variables.

+    $ export JAVA_HOME=/usr/lib/jvm/java-7-oracle
+    $ sudo -E ./install.sh

+- To re-compile jodconverter core you can run:

+    $ cd lib/jodconverter-core/
+    $ mvn -DskipTests -Djava.library.path=/full/path/to/Python-JOD/jodconverter-webapp-build/lib/hyperic-sigar-1.6.5/sigar-bin/lib install

+  And copy the compiled package outside.

+    $ cp target/jodconverter-core-3.0-SNAPSHOT.jar ../../